In-State Tuition for Illegal Aliens

 In-State Tuition for Illegal Aliens is Unfair to American Citizen and Legal Immigrant Students

-This issue is important to U.S. citizens, legal immigrants and permanent residents because the difference between in-state and out-of-state tuition rates for most public institutions is substantial.
-During the 2018 – 2019 academic year, the average in-state tuition rate in the U.S. was $10,230, while the average out-of-state tuition was $26,290.
-That is a difference of just over $16,000, which is cost-prohibitive to many applicants.
+This issue is important to U.S. citizens, legal immigrants, and permanent residents because the difference between in-state and out-of-state tuition rates for many public institutions is substantial.
+During the 2019 – 2020 academic year, the average in-state tuition rate at four-year public institutions in the U.S. was $10,440 per year, while the average out-of-state tuition was $26,820.
+That is a difference of approximately $16,400, which is cost-prohibitive to many applicants.